EricssonResearch/dnt/getting_started/scenario_ip_over_detnet/README.md

 However it can be done with a shared PW for IPv4 and IPv6 streams, since we identify them by their MPLS label.
 That means the NNI interfaces does not need to be dual-stacked, either IPv4 or IPv6 only should works.

-At the end of the section, there are two streams defined on the `uni_in`.
+At the end of the section, there are two streams defined on the `uni`.
-We use the trick of R2DTWO's implicit VLAN tag, where the _tag protocol identifier_ (`cvlan.tpid`) filled correctly with IPv4 or IPv6 ethertype.
-Therefore in `compound4` we match IPv4 and with `compound6` we match IPv6 traffic.

 The `[objects]` section is similar as we seen in Scenario TSN over DetNet.
 There we had separate PREF objects for the two TSN streams, here we have for the IPv4 and IPv6 streams.